ChistaDATA/chista-asabru/DOCUMENTATION.md

 | 7   | 9160         | 3306      | MySQL Wirelevel Protocol                                                                         | Passthrough | Done   |
 | 8   | 9170         | 3306      | MySQL TLS Wirelevel protocol                                                                     | Passthrough | Done   |

-To run the proxy for other configurations, refer to the Table above and replace the port number in the command above with the corresponding port number for the desired configuration.
-For example, if you want to run the proxy for PostgreSQL using the WireLevel protocol with port number 9140, use the following command:
+To run the proxy set the proxy configurations with required port numbers, and you can start proxy by running the following command :

-> ./Chista_Asabru 9140
+> ./Chista_Asabru

 By following these simple steps, you can easily run the Asabru server proxy from the command line for various database systems and configurations.
 This provides users with a powerful tool for managing their database connections and optimizing their database performance.